sudoofus/cifstab/README.md

 Thank you to mgazzin ( https://github.com/mgazzin ) for suggesting CIFSCLOAK_HOME, implemented in v1.0.27

-Thank you to thesnipiid ( https://github.com/thesnipiid ) for improving reliability by suggesting quotes around the passord field, implemented in v1.0.27
+Thank you to thesnipiid ( https://github.com/thesnipiid ) for improving reliability by suggesting quotes around the password field, implemented in v1.0.27